-Of course, Dr. Seznik will do everything she can to save a tooth, but if she determines that teeth extraction is necessary, she will discuss the procedure with the patient ahead of time and then determine with the patient what method of anesthesia or sedation is optimal.
+Of course, our team will do everything we can to save a tooth, but if we determine that teeth extraction is necessary, we will discuss the procedure with the patient ahead of time and then determine with the patient what method of anesthesia or sedation is optimal.

 Sedation Options For Teeth Extractions in our Dallas Fort Worth Dental Office